Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ## Export your assets as a .unitypackage

-We will export your scene and assets folder in a **Unity package.** This package can then be imported into a Unity project on the other PC platform, and your asset bundle then exported for the other mobile platform.
+We will export your scene and assets folder in a **Unity package.** This package can then be imported into the Unity CreateAssetBundles template for a Mac, and from thence your asset bundle exported for iOS.

 ### Check your Build Settings